ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?

 \subsection{Grading}

 For a given question $q \in Q$, we first decompose it into a set of distinct scenarios $S$.
-Alongside this, we establish a collection of reasoned and validated rubrics, denoted as $R$ Subsequently, we identify a set of satisfying products, $P$ For each rubric $r_i \in R$ and each product $p_j \in P$, we provide the corresponding annotator-verified evidence, $e_{ij} \in E$.
-Each piece of evidence $e_{ij} \in E$ can exist in various forms.
-Consequently, the complete evidence set $E$ is multi-modal, consisting of text, URLs, and images.
-All the following metrics are judged using \textit{LLM-as-a-Judge} framework (Sec.~\ref{sec:llm-as-judge}) to ensure semantic alignment and consistency.
+Alongside this, we establish a collection of reasoned and validated rubrics, denoted as $R$ Subsequently, we identify a set of satisfying products $P$.
+For each rubric $r_i \in R$ and each product $p_j \in P$, we provide the corresponding annotator-verified evidence $e_{ij} \in E$.